Fort Peck Indian Reservation: Education

 Educational history on the Reservation includes a government boarding school program that was begun in 1877 and finally discontinued in the 1920s.
 Missionary schools were run periodically by the Mormons and Presbyterians in the first decades of the 20th century, but with minimal success.
 The Fort Peck Reservation is served by five public school districts, which are responsible for elementary and secondary education.
 In addition, an independent post-secondary institution is located on the Reservation: Fort Peck Community College, which offers nine associate of arts, six associate of science, and ten associate of applied science degrees.
 In recent years, the quality of education delivered to the Reservation's children has become a matter of scrutiny.

+For some years, the Fort Peck Indian Reservation was the location of a branch campus of the NAES College.

 Description

 The reservation is home to The Assiniboine and Sioux Tribes (Assiniboine: įhą́ktuwąna).
-Though separate, both tribes have similar-sounding languages and are of the Siouan language family.
+Though separate, the two tribes speak related Siouan languages.
 Fort Peck Reservation is home to two separate Indian nations, each composed of numerous bands and divisions.
 The Sioux divisions of Sisseton/Wahpetons, the Yanktonais, and the Teton Hunkpapa are all represented.
 The Assiniboine bands of Canoe Paddler and Red Bottom are represented.

 The Fort Peck Tribes have an estimated 11,000 enrolled members, half of which reside on the reservation.
 Many associate members mean they have Indian blood but not enough to be enrolled with the tribe.
 To be enrolled, or recognized as an official tribal member, a person must be at least 1/4 Fort Peck Indian blood.
 This is done through blood quantum measurements kept by the tribe.

 The Reservation is located in Montana's extreme northeast corner, on the north side of the Missouri River.
 The Reservation is 110 mi long and 40 mi wide, encompassing 2093310 acre.
 Of this, approximately 378000 acre are tribally owned and 548000 acre are individually allotted Indian lands.
 The total of Indian owned lands is about 926000 acre.
 There are an estimated 10,000 enrolled tribal members, of whom approximately 6,000 reside on or near the Reservation.
 The population density is greatest along the southern border of the Reservation near the Missouri River and the major transportation routes, U.S. Highway 2 and the Amtrak routing on the tracks of the Burlington Northern Railroad.

 The Fort Peck Tribes is the largest employer on the reservation and in the region with over 350 employees.

 Big-game hunting on the reservation is limited to enrolled tribal members only.
 Upland bird seasons are open to the general public.